 - Underline keywords and essential phrases

 - Paraphrase the prompt to ensure complete comprehension

 - Refer back to the prompt throughout the writing process

 - Use transitions to connect points

-After a close examination of the essay prompt, it should be apparent which type of essay the student is being asked to compose.
+After closely examining the essay prompt, it should be apparent which type of essay the student is being asked to compose.

-Once the student has identified the correct genre (narrative, descriptive, expository, persuasive), they will then need to accurately identify the type of question they are being asked.
+Once the student has identified the correct genre (narrative, descriptive, expository, persuasive), they will need to accurately identify the question they are being asked.
 This will help determine the approach the student takes in their essay.

-There are a number of types of essay questions and students should learn to identify each of these in turn.
+There are several types of essay questions, and students should learn to identify each of these in turn.
 In these different types of questions, students will be asked to:

 - Compare and contrast

 - Construct an argument